 So who is Spinoza?
-And what is is about his views that Einstein so closely aligned?
+And what is it about his views that Einstein so closely aligned?

 Baruch de Spinoza was a Jewish-Dutch philosopher.
 He was raised in the Portuguese-Jewish community in Amsterdam.
 One of the early thinkers of the Enlightenment and modern biblical criticism, including modern conceptions of the self and the universe, he came to be considered one of the great rationalists of 17th-century philosophy.
 Inspired by the groundbreaking ideas of René Descartes, Spinoza became a leading philosophical figure of the Dutch Golden Age.
 He developed highly controversial ideas regarding the authenticity of the Hebrew Bible and the nature of the Divine.
 At 23, he was excommunicated from his Jewish community.
 His books were later added to the Catholic Church’s Index of Forbidden Books.
 He was frequently called an “atheist” by contemporaries, although nowhere in his work does Spinoza argue against the existence of a God, though maybe not the specific God his accusers wanted him to define.

 Here is a summary of what Spinoza may portray a traditional God figure saying to his believers.
-The non referenced quote has gone semi-viral though as usual without a source cited so likely not actually anything Spinoza said, but in essence is true to Spinozism.
-Not a perfect representation but one that resonates with many who are seeking.
-For the those who are not familiar with Spinoza’s God, this may give them an idea:
+The non-referenced quote has gone semi-viral though as usual without a source cited so likely not actually anything Spinoza said, but in essence, is true to Spinozism.
+Not a perfect representation but one that resonates with many who are seeking it.
+For those who are not familiar with Spinoza’s God, this may give them an idea:

 I don’t know if God actually spoke, but if he did, here’s what I think he would say to the believer: